thorian93/ansible-role-matomo/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    matomo_version: ''

+Set this to use an explicit version (e.g. `4.2.1`).
+Default installs the latest version.

     matomo_external_url: "{{ inventory_hostname }}"

 The external URL under which Matomo will become available.